Doug Kingsmore Stadium

 As a student-athlete, Chapman received an IPTAY scholarship that funded his Clemson education.
 “I believe in paying back what is given to you,” he said.
 “My athletic scholarship provided me an outstanding college experience and a future career in professional baseball upon graduation, as well as a quality education.”

 Chapman graduated from Clemson with an economics degree in 1965.
 While at Clemson, he was a two-time All-ACC pitcher, including a first-team selection in 1965 when he led the ACC in strikeouts (100).
 In his three years in a Tiger uniform, he had a 12-7 record and 3.12 ERA.

-Upon graduation, he became the first Tiger to be selected in the Major League draft when he was taken by the Philadelphia Phillies in 1965.
-He played professional baseball until April of 1968, when he was called to active military service.
+Upon graduation, he became the first Tiger to be selected in the major league draft when he was taken by the Philadelphia Phillies in 1965.
+He played professional baseball until April 1968, when he was called to active military service.